 All artwork created by Gwynne Graphics is subject to copyright.
 All artwork commissioned by a client, including the creation of a logo, website, publicity material or any other form of artwork will be subject to copyright and is owned by Gwynne Graphics until the final payment is received by Gwynne Graphics at the completion of a project.
 Only then, will copyright be released to the client.

-Gwynne Graphics reserves the right to use any work created by themselves for the use on their website, or in social media after a project is completed but will seek permission of the client before doing so to avoid any conflict of launch to the public.
+Gwynne Graphics reserves the right to use any work created by themselves for the use on their website, or in social media after a project is completed.

 If copyright is breached before final payment is received, Gwynne Graphics reserves the right to seek legal advice and can charge an additional fee or sue for breach of the agreement.
 For example, if a piece of artwork is copied and then used for publicity where Gwynne Graphics has not been involved and the artwork is copied prior to receipt of final payment, the copyright belongs to Gwynne Graphics, so a breach of agreement in this instance would be subject to the above terms.

 Final sign-off is required when a project is completed, whether it is a website, brochure, poster, logo or any other item created by Gwynne Graphics.
 At sign-off a client is reponsible for checking for errors on the item, for making sure nothing is missing and that they understand that once signed-off the item is then considered completed.
 Any subsequent changes after sign-off will be seen by Gwynne Graphics as a new job – even if it is a small change.
 Therefore final sign-off is the end of a project and final payment is to be received by Gwynne Graphics before the release of:

 - Supply of logo suite

 - Website being made live (depending on circumstances)